Kuronons/FZ_graphics/Passport profile pictures/Readme.md

-Here are profile pictures I made for the Flipper Zero :
+Here are profile pictures I made for the Flipper Zero (note that the orange/black versions in this readme are only for an insight - not scaled for the FZ passport... download the corresponding white/black .png files to use one)

 - ___BRIAREOS HECATONCHIRES___ - SD version of the character from APPLESEED manga by Shirow Masamune